AI in Automotive Industry – An Expert’s View of the Top Trends and Benefits

 Artificial intelligence in car manufacturing helps automakers reduce manufacturing costs and provides a safer and more efficient factory floor.

-Cobots (collaborative robots) are emerging as heroes here, as they are increasingly appearing on factory floors to put together the nuts and bolts of the vehicles!
+- Cobots (collaborative robots) – These are emerging as heroes here, as they are increasingly appearing on factory floors to put together the nuts and bolts of the vehicles!

-Why should data science be restricted to only the manufacturing modules?
-When its application is extended across the entire business, the following divisions can also be benefited:
+- Supply Chain Regulation - Why should data science be restricted to only the manufacturing modules?
+When its application is extended across the entire business, planning, logistics, inventory tracking and management are more streamlined.

-Driver distraction is one of the leading causes of road accidents globally.
+Driver distraction, drowsiness and rash driving are some of the leading causes of road accidents globally.

 AI and Deep Learning based automotive applications can offer a plethora of valuable in-car analytics.
 Cameras and IR sensors can detect the driver’s behavior accurately and provide warning signals to avoid accidents.